TrustyPatches/revisor/AlgorithmsAndComplexityI.md

 ### Hash Tables and Hash Maps ###

-1. Give a definition of the Map abstract data type.
+1. Give three basic operations needed by a map ADT.

-2. Give a description of a Hash table.
+2. Give a one sentence description of a Hash table.

-3. Give one advantage and one disadvantage of using a Hash table.
+3. Give one advantage and one disadvantage of Hash tables.

+4.

 ### Hash Tables: Internals ###